FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Making your own homemade dog food can be very beneficial.
 Your dog gets less preservatives and additives and her diet, she will have more variety and better ingredients and you can adjust your recipe according to the needs of your dog.

-In order to ensure that your dog gets the right amount of nutrients from homemade dog food, you need to know that she needs protein, which can be derived from seafood, animal meat and dairy products.
+In order to ensure that your dog gets the right amount of nutrients from home cooked food, you need to know that she needs protein, which can be derived from seafood, animal meat and dairy products.

-She would also need fat from oil and meat as well as carbohydrates from vegetables and grains.
+She would also need fat from oil (fish oil) and meat as well as carbohydrates from vegetables and grains.
 Aside from these, there is also a need for calcium and essential fatty acids.

 If you are giving her some kibbles with natural ingredients to make it healthier, you can toss in raw or cooked whole egg, cooked salmon, small amount of yogurt or cottage cheese and leafy greens.
 Mixed veggies are also an excellent choice whether raw or cooked.